-The System's investment in capital assets as of December 31, 2022, totaled \$15,207,271, net of accumulated depreciation and amortization (see Figure 6).
-These assets include buildings, land, furniture, equipment, library collections, and right-of-use asset - leased buildings.
+The System's investment in capital assets as of December 31, 2023, totaled \$14,900,972, net of accumulated depreciation and amortization (see Figure 6).
+These assets include buildings, land, furniture, equipment, library collections, right-of-use asset - leased buildings, and right-of-use SBITAs.
 Additional information on the System's capital assets can be found in Note 4 of the Notes to the Financial Statements.